 Open Government in New Zealand

 The New Zealand Government has embraced Creative Commons licences wholeheartedly with the New Zealand Government Open Access and Licensing framework (NZGOAL).
 NZGOAL recommends the use of Creative Commons licences for government agencies releasing copyright works for re-use, with the Creative Commons Attribution licence as the default.

 More recently, NZGOAL found added support in the Declaration on Open and Transparent Government.
-With the Declaration, Cabinet has directed government departments, encouraged other State Services agencies and invited State Sector agencies to commit to releasing high value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.
+With the Declaration, Cabinet has directed government departments and invited State Sector agencies to commit to releasing high-value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.

-In essence, open access policies and licences allow democratic participation in the formation of public policy and they allow the public to reuse and even monetise publicly funded content and data in innovative ways.
-New businesses and services which are built upon useful and non-personal Government data can thrive when these materials are made available for re-use.
+Open access policies and licences allow democratic participation in the formation of public policy.
+They also allow the public to re-use — and even monetise — publicly funded content and data in innovative ways.
+New businesses and services can thrive when these materials are made available for re-use.

 Open Education Case Studies